Carlos Tobalina (filmmaker): Early life

-Tobalina was born in 1925 in Peru, and emigrated to Brazil and then to the United States in the early 1950s.
+Tobalina was born in 1925 in Peru, and immigrated to Brazil and then to the United States in the early 1950s.
 He arrived in California in 1956, and over the next few years, he worked as both a car salesman at a number of car dealerships and a Spanish-language announcer.

 Career

 In 1964, Tobalina founded C. Tobalina Productions, Inc., his film company.
 He made his debut as a film director and actor with the 1969 film Infrasexum.
 By the autumn of 1971, Tobalina had become the owner of the Mayan Theater in Los Angeles, California after purchasing it for around $300,000.
-Throughout the decade, Tobalina and his wife Maria Pia Palfrader took ownership of a small number of adult theaters, including the X Theater on Hollywood Boulevard and the Star Theater in La Puente.
+Throughout the decade, Tobalina and his wife Maria Pia Palfrader took ownership of a few adult theaters, including the X Theater on Hollywood Boulevard and the Star Theater in La Puente.

 Obscenity cases

 As early as 1969, Tobalina hired lawyers to defend himself and his films from obscenity laws of the time.
 Infrasexum was brought to court in the state of Colorado on the charge of being "obscene material", but the court ultimately sided with Tobalina.
 After the case, Tobalina filed a counterclaim against the prosecution, which included the mayor, state attorney general, and governor of Denver.
 In 1970, a screening of Infrasexum in Birmingham, Alabama resulted in the arrest of a theater manager and a projectionist on account of allegedly violating city ordinances regarding obscene material.

 In September 1971, the Los Angeles County Superior Court declared Tobalina guilty of violating a California Penal Code regarding the exhibition of obscene material for screening the 1971 film Januarius.
 Tobalina then hired lawyer Stanley Fleishman to appeal the ruling; appeals were made to the Los Angeles County appellate court, which upheld the ruling, and the California Supreme Court, which declined to review the case.
 Fleishman then petitioned the U.S. Supreme Court.
-By 1973, after an increase in pornography-related court cases similar to those Tobalina was involved in, the U.S. Supreme Court redefined its definition of "obscenity" with the decision Miller v.
-California, from "utterly without socially redeeming value" to that which lacks "serious literary, artistic, political, or scientific value".
+By 1973, after an increase in pornography-related court cases similar to those Tobalina was involved in, the U.S. Supreme Court redefined its definition of “obscenity” with the decision Miller v.
+California, from “utterly without socially redeeming value” to that which lacks “serious literary, artistic, political, or scientific value”.